Arguments Summary Day 13: November 30, 2017

-On 30.11.2017, Additional Solicitor General Maninder Singh, appearing for the Union of India continued with his arguments before the Constitutional Bench hearing the case pertaining to the Special Status of Delhi.
-In the last hearing on 29.11.2017, Mr. Maninder Singh identified the constitutional sources which made the President the ultimate authority of the NCT of Delhi.
-Today Mr. Singh focused on several factual instances to argue that the Delhi government deliberately acted exclusively to deny the Lieutenant Governor any role in the governance of Delhi.
+Additional Solicitor General Maninder Singh, appearing for the Union of India continued with his arguments before the Constitutional Bench hearing the case pertaining to the Special Status of Delhi.
+Today Mr. Singh focused on several factual instances to argue that the Delhi government deliberately denied the Lieutenant Governor any role in the governance of Delhi.

 (This report relies on contributions from Mr. Ayush Puri)